If You’re Looking For The Best Folding Saw, You’ve Come To The Right Place

 Primos Gear is a well-known brand of hunting gear with an excellent reputation.

-This small folding saw features offset triangular teeth with an aggressive set.
+This compact saw features offset triangular teeth with an aggressive set.

 These triangular teeth allow it to cut quickly and efficiently through camp chores and firewood.